 12. Technical Sub-committee members should maintain regular communication with the chairs of the Partnership working groups and task forces.

-13. Technical Sub-ommittee members should maintain regular communication with the other Partners in the Partnership.
+13. Technical Sub-committee members should maintain regular communication with the other Partners in the Partnership.

 Cooperation of Other Relevant Bodies or organizations